afonsojramos/pAPRika/pAPRika/index.markdown

 # pAPRika

-**pAPRika** is a Property-Based Automatic Program Repair tool that attempts to Fix small faults in your code.
+**pAPRika** is an Automatic Program Repair tool that attempts to Fix small faults in your code.

 ## Features